-Gluten free millet provides a host of nutrients, has a sweet nutty flavour, and is considered to be one of the most digestible and non-allergenic grains available.
-It is one of the few grains that is alkalizing to the body
+Millet is a gluten-free grain that provides a host of nutrients and has a sweet nutty flavour.
+It is considered to be one of the most digestible and non-allergenic grains available.
+It is one of the few grains that is alkalizing to the body.

-Read about millet’s 12 health benefits, some interesting trivia and history, 10 tips how to use it, and 3 delicious millet recipes.
+Below, read about the 10 health benefits, some interesting trivia and history, 10 tips on how to use this gluten-free grain, and delicious recipes made from it.

 1. Millet is alkaline and it digests easily

 Learn the10 Tips for Creating Alkaline Balance.

 2. This grain is low on the glycemic index.

 It will keep your blood sugar level stable.
 A study with diabetics showed that dehulled millet is beneficial for type-II diabetics.